 Read more about how Rob got started in wildlife filmmaking

-In the series Untamed Science has made for school kids from elementary to high-school, Rob is known for his efforts in combining extreme sports with science.
-While it might seem like a leap to most Rob is the first to try and combine them.
-He has skills in multiple sports that the team has used to tell the science stories including whitewater kayaking, snowboarding, SCUBA diving, hang gliding, skydiving, wake-boarding, cross-country skiing, slalom skiing, bare-footing, open ocean swimming, parkor, road cycling and mountain biking, and kite-boarding.
+In all the Untamed Science series Rob is known for his efforts in combining extreme sports with science.
+While it might seem like a leap to most (or not), Rob is the first to try and combine them.
+He has skills in multiple sports that the team has used to tell the science stories including whitewater kayaking, snowboarding, SCUBA diving, hang gliding, skydiving, wake-boarding, cross-country skiing, slalom skiing, bare-footing, open ocean swimming, parkor, road cycling and mountain biking.
 We asked Rob to explain why he tries to incorporate some sort of extreme sport into every video

-"I don't include these sports in our videos as a kind of cheesy, extreme intro.
-I include the sports I love to do because I love doing them.
-First, its a great excuse to get out and do some of my sports while making a video.
+“I don’t include these sports in our videos as a kind of cheesy, extreme intro.
+I include the sports I love to do because I love doing them and I think it’s a great way to explain the science.
+First, its a great excuse to get out and do some of my sports while making a video – which keeps me sane.
 Second, I want people to realize that you can do sports while thinking about the science around you.
 Some of the videos we do have a natural connection.
 For instance, Jonas and I took up skydiving with the intent to tell the story of gravity.
 What a better visual than the two of us falling through the sky.
-We're not great at it yet, but we're certified to jump at night!"
+We’re not great at it yet, but we are certified to jump at night!”

-"I also think that most of the sports that we call extreme sports, aren't really all that extreme.
-Everybody can do them, its just not as mainstream.
+“I also think that most of the sports that we call extreme sports, aren’t really all that extreme.
+Everybody can do them – it’s just not as mainstream.
 Besides the science, we wanted to show students that they can do these sports too.
 Take hang-gliding for instance.
-Its a great sport and the equipment is relatively simple.
-The hang-gliders I talked to however, said that participation in the sport is dropping.
-They're not sure why, other than the fact that people just don't know about it.
-We have a great ability in this series to get some of these sports into the eyes of the public and we're happy that we can find good ways to do it.
-Hang-gliding by the way, is a great sport to explain concepts of the atmosphere and air currents!"
+It’s a great sport and the equipment is relatively simple.
+The hang-gliding experts I talked to however, said that participation in the sport is dropping.
+They’re not sure why, other than the fact that people just don’t know about it.
+We have a great ability in these videos to get some of these sports into the eyes of the public and we’re happy that we can find good ways to do it.
+Hang-gliding by the way, is a great sport to explain concepts of the atmosphere and air currents!”